pyth-network/governance/docs/constitution/pyth-dao-constitution.md

     - the election of members of the Community Council
     - the management of the Pyth DAO Treasury
     - the exceptional removal and replacement of a council member
-    - the formal objection to a Pyth Data Marketplace partner onboarding pursuant to the Marketplace Governance Process
+    - the formal objection to a publisher to the Pyth Data Markeplace onboarding pursuant to the Marketplace Governance Process
   - Operational PIPs delegated to the Pythian Council involve:
     - the upgrade of the oracle program
     - the upgrade of the verification program for each of the blockchains where Pyth data or Lazer data are accessible